 Vegetable juices make good spring tonics.
 They are rich in vitamins, minerals, and active enzymes.
 Vegetable juices provide the body with plenty of nutrients without lots of extra calories.

 Herbal teas also make excellent spring tonics.
 They cleanse and provide energy with almost no calories!
-Try fresh chickweed, dandelion (greens, roots and flowers), cleavers, and blackberry leaf (early spring herbs).
-These and many more are at perfect stage for gathering during March and April in the North Georgia Mountains and Blairsville area.
+Try fresh chickweed, dandelion (greens, roots and flowers), cleavers, nettle, and blackberry leaf (early spring herbs).
+These and many more are at perfect stage for gathering during early and mid-springl in the North Georgia Mountains and Blairsville area.

 Herbal teas are natural, balancing, and healing tonics that are easily absorbed when served warm.
 When taken in small sips, important essential oils are inhaled with the steam.
 Herbal teas flood the tissues with concentrated nutritional support to speed up cell regeneration.
 Herbal teas also speed the release of toxic chemicals and poisons from the body.